scholacantorum/public-site/poetry/index.md

-We offer an opportunity for young local poets to hear their words put to music by renowned composer [Maria Thompson Corley](https://mariacorley.com) and performed by Schola Cantorum under the direction of Schola’s Artistic Director, Buddy James.
+We offer an opportunity for young local poets to hear their words put to music by renowned composer [Maria Thompson Corley](https://mariacorley.com) and performed by Schola Cantorum under the direction of Schola’s Artistic Director, Dr. Buddy James.
 Schola is one of the Bay Area’s premier choirs, now in its 63rd season.
 The contest is a contemporary venture of artistic collaboration and community, open to high school students who live or attend school in Santa Clara County.

-* 2026&ndash;2027 theme: Belonging – finding your place in the world.
+* 2026&ndash;2027 theme: _Belonging_ – finding your place in the world.
 * **Prizes**: $600 First Place; $350 Second Place; $250 Third Place.
-While only the first place poem will be set to music and performed at a live concert, all prize winners will be featured in Schola Cantorum’s publicity materials, programs, and on our website.
+While only the
+  <u>first place</u> poem will be set to music and performed at a live concert, all
+  prize winners will be featured in Schola Cantorum’s publicity materials, programs, and on our website.
 * The contest will be judged by a panel including the Santa Clara County Poet